-Imam Mujahid has been selected four times since 2011 as one of the 500 most influential Muslims in the world.
+Imam Mujahid has been selected seven times since 2011 as one of the 500 most influential Muslims in the world.
 The list is developed in cooperation with the Georgetown University in the United States.

 He has excelled in building alliances and coalitions among Muslims as well as non-Muslims.

-Imam Mujahid serves as Chair of the Council for a Parliament of the World's Religions, the premiere interfaith organization in the world.
+Imam Mujahid served as Chair of the Council for a Parliament of the World's Religions, the premiere interfaith organization in the world.
 He is former Chairperson of the Council of Islamic Organizations of Greater Chicago.
 The Council is a federation of mosques serving 400,000 Muslims in the greater Chicago.
 He has also served at the steering committee of the Midwest Coalition for Human Rights.
 As a leader of United Power for Action and Justice, a coalition of 60 churches, synagogues, mosques, and labor organizations in Chicago, he has lead efforts for the Universal health coverage in the state of Illinois.
 As a leader in the March 10th Movement, he worked for the comprehensive immigration reforms.
 As a member of the Independent Task Force of the Chicago Council on Global Affairs, Imam Mujahid helped developed proposals on the civic and political integration of Muslim Americans in America.
 He also serves at the Faith Advisory Council of the Democratic National Committee which consists of about 60 Christian leaders, imams and rabbis.
 Imam Mujahid’s other civic contributions include initiating a successful joint campaign of American Muslims with the National Organization of Women (NOW) to declare rape a war crime while serving as the National coordinator for Bosnia Task Force, USA in the 1990s.

 In late 2007 the Mayor of Chicago Richard M. Daley recognized Imam Mujahid’s service for the interfaith harmony and bridge-building by given him an award by the Human Rights Commission of the City of Chicago.
 In 2006 Imam Mujahid was also a recipient of Milestone award from the Asian American Institute along with Linda Hue of ABC news.